jcolen/lymphkill/README.md

 # Blood Dose and Lymphocyte Kill Simulation

 This is a repository containing the code referenced in \<CITE PAPER UPON SUBMISSION\>.
-The folder `matlab` contains the matlab scripts which were used for the original run of code.
-The folder `python` contains those same scripts but rewritten in Python with the goal of readability and better code structure.
+The folder `matlabcode` the matlab scripts which were used for the original run of code.
+The folder `lymphkill` contains those same scripts but rewritten in Python with the goal of readability and better code structure.

 The Python code requires the following libraries to be installed:
 - numpy